Runtime: 1 hour 52 minutes

 - Overall, Hardy’s Eddie Brock is a worthwhile protagonist to root for.
 While Eddie is the film’s singular protagonist, the real main, titular character is combined being of Eddie and the otherworldly symbiote that invades his person, whom Mr. Hardy also does the voice-acting for.
 Venom/Eddie Brock make for an extremely fun duo, and its in these scenes that Hardy’s expressive performance truly shines.
 I haven’t seen Tom Hardy this wacky since Bronson (2008).

-- Venom‘s villain is better than what he’s gotten credit for.
+- Venom‘s villain has gotten an unfairly bad rap.
 Riz Ahmed’s morally disinterested Carlton Drake is the CEO of the Life Foundation – a cold, dispassionate science-tech figurehead, à la an Elon Musk or a Mark Zuckerberg.
 Drake’s egotistical drive to “save humanity” self-justifies the atrocities he casually commits.
 Ahmed’s performance is intentionally subdued so to establish that meta context.

 - The film’s journalistic depiction isn’t particularly sophisticated – about as shallow as The Daily Planet scenes in Man of Steel (2013) and Batman v.
 Superman (2016).

 - Venom suffers from narrative stiffness, very much in the vain of a Ghost Rider (2007) or a Blade (1998), which may feel a little weird now in 2018, but at the same is oddly refreshing in the post-Iron Man era.
 Ironically, Venom is the professed start of a new cinematic universe.